RenderKit/ospray/STYLEGUIDE.md

     cpp file.
 -   Prefer the usage of references over pointers for cases where `nullptr` is not a valid value.
--   Prefer using `ospcommon::utility::OnScopeExit` to robustly cleanup non-trivial objects in a function.
+-   Prefer using `rkcommon::utility::OnScopeExit` to robustly cleanup non-trivial objects in a function.
 -   Avoid constructing `static` data that requires initialization ordering with other `static` data.